apluslms/aplus-manual/README.md

     * https://docs.docker.com/engine/installation/
     * https://docs.docker.com/compose/install/

+3. ./docker-compile.sh to compile RST files to HTML and YAML.

-3. ./docker-up.sh to run A-plus system at http://localhost:8000
+4. ./docker-up.sh to run A-plus system at http://localhost:8000
     * Available users are `root`:`root` and `student`:`student`.
     * The default course is created from the material.
-    * On first start, go `Edit Course` on left and click `Apply` on top.
-      This configures the course modules and excercises according to index.yaml.

-4. ./docker-compile.sh to compile changes in RST files.

 5. Insert the course material in a new git repository for the course.
 Keep editing and test in browser.

+6. You should download new containers with `docker-compose pull` at least yearly.

 Note!
 Docker downloads new container images when required.
 In this test system, the first exercise assessment using new container image will produce a one time